Programme of Festival Events

 30th May

-Over the course of two hours participants will read two of Jonathan Swift’s letters, as well as Vanessa’s letter to Stella, and write a response to whichever inspires them most.
 The workshop will be held at the Acre Project, and facilitated by Artist in Residence, Krystal Sweedman.
 Writers and those who have always wanted to write are very welcome.

 Image of cover of pamphlet with latern and quills